FerretDB/FerretDB/website/docs/indexes.md

 You can create unique indexes to ensure that the indexed fields do not contain duplicate values.
 To create a unique index, set the `unique` option as `true` when calling `createIndexes()` command.

-Below is an example of a unique index for the `name` field from the `products` collection.
+Below is an example of a unique index for the `name` field from the `products` collection:

 ```js
 db.products.createIndex({ name: 1 }, { unique: true })
 ```

 Unique indexes can be compound.
-Here is an example of a unique index consisting of the `category` and `name` fields from the `products` collection.
+Here is an example of a unique index consisting of the `category` and `name` fields from the `products` collection:

 ```js
 db.products.createIndex({ category: 1, name: 1 }, { unique: true })